 Parallel Session Speakers

 Laura is a Director in PwC London UK specialising in innovation in assurance including non financial assurance of complex subject matter.
-She has a background grounded in financial assurance, governance and controls which she has applied to diverse metrics in a variety of complex environments both the UK and across Africa.
+She has a background grounded in financial assurance, governance and controls which she has applied to diverse metrics in a variety of complex environments in both the UK and across Africa.
 She is a trusted advisor to clients when they need to enhance the transparency and accountability of their messages and data.